 Figure 4.
-Total field anomaly map (T) in a projection
+Total field anomaly map (T) at 4 km above the WGS84 ellipsoid with Mercator and polar stereographic projections.
+Map is based on the EMAG2 model (Maus et al., 2009).
+Ridges, fracture zones, and trenches are shown as white lines.
+Continental outlines are shown in black.
+The compilation shows the absence of data from areas in white, either because the data does not exist, or because it has not been released.
+The magnetic dip equator is shown as a gray line extending across the entire equatorial region.
+The dip equator differs from the geographic equator because the magnetic field is not exactly aligned with the spin axis of the earth.
+The internal magnetic field is weakest, and horizontal, at the magnetic dip equator, and these facts produce a host of interesting features in both the magnetic field of the crust (Annihilators (section 6.01.5.6), induced magnetization (section 6.01.7) and that of the ionosphere (Equatorial Electrojet, see chapter 3).

-The unveiling is planned for the General Assembly of IUGG/IAGA at Perugia, July 2007 (Korhonen et al., 2005; Ravat et al., 2003, Reeves et al., 1998).
-The map will utilize airborne, marine, and satellite data to capture as many wavelengths as possible between 10 and 2200 km.
-It will include all freely available major digital national and regional anomaly data sets: Arctic-North Atlantic, North America, Europe, South Asia, North East Asia, Eastern Indian Ocean, Australia, and the Antarctic.
-It will also include lower resolution grids extracted from the proprietary coverage of Getech (1996) for Africa and South America.
+The unveiling occurred at the General Assembly of IUGG/IAGA at Perugia, July 2007 (Korhonen et al., 2005; Ravat et al., 2003, Reeves et al., 1998).
+The map utilized airborne, marine, and satellite data to capture as many wavelengths as possible between 10 and 2200 km.
+It included all freely available major digital national and regional anomaly data sets: Arctic-North Atlantic, North America, Europe, South Asia, North East Asia, Eastern Indian Ocean, Australia, and the Antarctic.
+It also included lower resolution grids extracted from the proprietary coverage of Getech (1996) for Africa and South America.
 Getech’s web page contains maps showing aeromagnetic coverage worldwide in their holdings.
-Another view of the worldwide coverage can be seen in Reeves et al. (1998).
+This global magnetic field may be quasi-static on a human time-scale, but maps of this field continue to improve.
+We expect that there will be updates to this map series, and releases of interim products from research groups.
+One such release, from the NOAA group (Maus et al., 2009) is shown as Figure 4.

 6.01.4.3 Satellite compilations of crustal magnetic fields.

-Satellite models of crustal magnetic fields are commonly spherical harmonic analyses of data gathered during magnetically quiet times, rather than the field data directly.
-Two current models of this type are MF-4 (Maus et al., 2006) and CM4 (Sabaka et al. 2004).
-The two models reflect somewhat different design philosophies, and hence have different strengths: MF-4 is an inversion of data from which estimates of other magnetic field sources have been removed, whilst CM4 solves for all sources, suitably parameterized, simultaneously.
-Thus MF-4 is a crustal field model only, and extends from degrees 16 to 90.
-The CHAMP magnetic field satellite input to MF-4 has had removed an internal field model to degree 15, an external field model of degree 2, and the predicted signatures from eight main ocean tidal components.
+Satellite models of crustal magnetic fields are commonly spherical harmonic analyses of data often gathered during magnetically quiet times, but sometimes at all times.
+Two current models of this type are the MF series (MF-7 uses the approach of Maus et al., 2008 on CHAMP data between 2007 and 2010) and CM4 (Sabaka et al. 2004).
+The two models reflect somewhat different design philosophies, and hence have different strengths: MF-7 is an inversion of data from which estimates of other magnetic field sources have been removed, whilst CM4 solves for all sources, suitably parameterized, simultaneously.
+Thus MF-7 is a crustal field model only, and extends from degrees 16 to 133.
+The CHAMP magnetic field satellite input to MF-7 has had removed an internal field model to degree 15, a simple magnetospheric model, and the predicted signatures from eight main ocean tidal components.
 Additional external fields are subsequently removed in a track-by-track scheme.
-Because of its design philosophy, the MF-4 model can be considered a minimum estimate of the crustal magnetic field, one in which there will be some suppression of along-track magnetic fields.
-Regularization has been applied to degrees higher than 60 to extract clusters of spherical harmonic coefficients that are well-resolved by the data.
+Because of its design philosophy, the MF-7 model can be considered a minimum estimate of the crustal magnetic field, one in which there will be some suppression of along-track magnetic fields.
+Regularization has been applied to degrees higher than 80 to extract clusters of spherical harmonic coefficients that are well-resolved by the data.